 Owing to the constraints of testing in a working hospital environment, ceiling changes were allowed only in the corridor area.
 Yet this action alone produced a significant improvement in the acoustics in both the corridor and the ward and it was seen that several acoustic descriptors were relevant to evaluate.

 Sound propagation and privacy

-When it comes to the corridor as such it was particularly interesting to look at sound propagation and privacy since reverberation time does not say much about if you are bothered by sound and noise that is not relevant for you.
-Also it was important to secure that confidential conversations didn’t ‘travel’ too far down the corridor and finally it was crucial to secure as low sound pressure levels as possible.
+When it comes to the corridor as such it was particularly interesting to look at sound propagation and privacy since reverberation time does not say much about if you are bothered by sound and noise that is not relevant to you.
+Also, it was important to secure that confidential conversations didn’t ‘travel’ too far down the corridor, and finally it was crucial to secure as low sound pressure levels as possible.

 There is no doubt that the Sandwell case reveals the need for focusing a lot more on the acoustic design than ‘just’ to reach a target value for RT or absorption area.
 Today, corridors are more or less like outbreak spaces in schools and here you would never doubt if several acoustic descriptors were relevant.

 Corridors in outpatient areas

 These corridors are really busy and everything can happen during the daytime.
 In comparison to the ward, patients don’t stay during the night but treatment, examination and communication happen.
 Often there is also a reception in this corridor and besides the patients, relatives often contribute to more sound sources.